-- 2.5.1 A staffed monitoring room, called the Control Room, is located in Dover.
-The CCTV equipment installed there has the capability of recording all cameras simultaneously throughout every 24-hour period. - 2.5.2 No equipment, other than that housed within the Control Room at Dover, shall be used for recording images from any camera for evidential purposes. - 2.5.3 CCTV operators are able to record images from selected cameras in real-time, produce hard copies of recorded images, replay or copy any pre-recorded data at their discretion and in accordance with the Code.
+- 2.5.1 A staffed monitoring room, called the Control Room, is located within Dover District Councils Whitfield offices in Dover.
+The CCTV equipment installed there has the capability of recording all cameras simultaneously throughout every 24-hour period. - 2.5.2 No equipment, other than that housed within the Control Room at Dover, shall be used for recording images from any camera forming part of the System for evidential purposes. - 2.5.3 System operators are able to record images from selected cameras in real-time, produce hard copies of recorded images, replay or copy any pre-recorded data at their discretion and in accordance with the Code.
 Only trained and authorised users shall operate viewing and recording equipment.